-In this page, you will learn what softwares are required for running an android application on eclipse IDE.
-Here, you will be able to learn how to install the android SDK and ADT plugin for Eclipse IDE.
-Let's see the list of software required to setup android for eclipse IDE manually.
+In this tutorial, you will learn which software is required to run an Android application on the Eclipse IDE.
+Here, you will be able to know how to install Android SDK and ADT plugin for the Eclipse IDE.
+Let's install the software list manually for the Eclipse IDE.

 - Install the JDK

 - Download and install the Eclipse for developing android application

 - Configure the ADT plugin

 1) Install the Java Development Kit (JDK)